 One of the most commonly used methods to characterise carnivore diet is through faecal analysis.
 This method is cost-effective, non-invasive, and ideal to investigate and monitor diet composition of leopards in the Fynbos, where leopard densities are comparatively low and the rugged terrain, dense vegetation and elusive, nocturnal nature of the study animal make direct observations and locating feeding sites impossible.

 Leopards ingest the bones, hoofs, claws, foot pads, quills, nails, teeth and even horns of their prey, and these macroscopic remains in the scat can be telltale of what the prey item was.
 However, a lot of hair also passes through the gut and is deposited in the scat.
 Since mammal hair have distinctive cross-sectional shapes and unique scale patterns on the cuticle (or outer layer), it is possible to identify a species from its hair with a microscope and a comparative hair reference collection.
 By identifying the hair and other fragments found in the collected scats to species level, the prey composition and preference of leopards can be investigated.

-Leopard scats are also collected for dietary analyses.
-As they serve as territory markers for leopards using the scats scent, care is taken to collect only half the scat.
-These scats are used to determine leopard diet.
+Leopard scats are thus collected for dietary analyses, but since the scats serve as territorial markers, care is taken to collect only half the scat.
 Leopard scats have been collected opportunistically since 2004 throughout the CLT study areas.